Enedis-OSS/chutney/docs/docs/documentation/extension/function.md

 }
 ```

-# Load it to Chutney
+# Package

-* create a `chutney.functions` in resources/META-INF/extension
+ 1. Create a `chutney.functions` in resources/META-INF/extension.

-* declare your custom class inside it:
+ 2. Declare your custom class inside it
     ```
     my.custom.package.MyCustomFunctions
     ```

-* Restart Chutney server and all annotated methods with `@SpelFunction` are now loaded.
+ 3. Restart Chutney server and all annotated methods with `@SpelFunction` are now loaded.

+    !!! info "Custom function starting server debug log"
-    </br> Check your server log, you will see something like: </br>
+        Check your server log, you will see something like
         `[main] DEBUG c.c.e.d.e.evaluation.SpelFunctions - Loading function: stringSum (MyCustomFunctions)`

-# Use it
+# Use

-Call your custom function from your Kotlin scenario:
+Call your custom function from your Kotlin scenario.

-Example:

 ``` kotlin
     import com.chutneytesting.kotlin.dsl.AssertAction